PEAK-Legacy/Trellis/README.txt

 The first print is from inside the rule, showing that from the rule's perspective, the bottom/right co-ordinates are not updated to reflect the changed top/left co-ordinates.
-The second print is from an observer, showing that the values *do* get updated after the modifier has exited.
+The second print is from a perform rule, showing that the values *do* get updated after the modifier has exited.

 The Evil of Order Dependency